ManticoreGamesInc/platform-documentation/src/tutorials/producers_tutorial.md

 - Incubator lights up red if not within Terminal radius.
 - Placeables should be prevented from being placed on one another.
 - Players should have collision with placed objects.
-- Placeables should be saved across game plays.
+- Placeables should be saved across game sessions.

 <div class="mt-video" style="width:100%">
     <video autoplay muted playsinline controls loop class="center" style="width:100%">